Unusual Number Of Prints

 A stock must print at a rate of at least 5 times as fast as normal to generate this alert.
 Roughly speaking, if a stock prints as many times in a 3 minute period as it usually does in 15 minutes, then we report an alert.
 We can also display additional alerts if the rate continues to rise.

 We always compare the current rate of prints to a historical baseline for this stock.
 Some stocks typically print more often than others.
 And we expect more prints during certain times of day than others.
 This historical data is more consistent during regular market hours than in the pre- and post-market.
-It is possible to see these alerts in the pre- and post-market, but they are far less common.
+It is possible to see this alert in the pre- and post-market, but they are far less common.

 Alert Info for Unusual Number Of Prints [UNOP]